 - Not be a Fellowship alum.

 Not sure if you qualify?
 Check our frequently asked questions page for more info.

 Artists awarded the A.I.R.
-Fellowship will receive a solo exhibition sponsored in full by the gallery, development workshops with a professional in the field, a one-on-one studio visit with one of the review panelists, an artist-mentor at A.I.R.
+Fellowship will receive a solo exhibition sponsored in full by the gallery, development workshops led by a professional in the field, a one-on-one studio visit with one of the review panelists, an artist-mentor at A.I.R.
 Gallery to work with throughout the program, and much more.

-Artists are required to develop and execute one community project in the spirit of A.I.R.’s community.
+Fellowship artists are required to develop and execute one community project in the spirit of A.I.R.’s community.
 Artists will present a brief artist’s talk at the opening reception for their exhibition.
-They are expected to commit to the participation in the program and A.I.R. community by attending events and workshops.
+They are expected to commit to participation in the program and the A.I.R. community by attending events and workshops.

 IMAGE SUBMISSION GUIDELINES

 - Images must not exceed 5 MB in size.